MrChrisJ/World-Citizenship/ReadMe.md

 The event page should layout the following:

-1. The purpose of the meet-up and why you should care (give people a reason to be there)
+1. The purpose of the meet-up and why you should care (give people a reason to turn up)
 2. Lots of learning material clearly laid out like this video series from [Khan Academy](https://www.khanacademy.org/computing/computer-science/informationtheory/info-theory/v/intro-information-theory)
   1. An industrious group may wish to join a wiki in which they can share resources and feedback with a global network of events.
 3. Clearly communicate what is expected of any potential participants and put them at ease; if it’s their first time they can choose to just watch and be a witness.